It’s had me thinking too. How did I get here? When did I start mobbing?

 I gave it a go in 2009.
 Twelve eager people came along.

 It was a disaster.
 I didn’t have the facilitation chops to coordinate that many developers behaving in this new way.
 The person at the keyboard would go off on a tangent, and the mob would lose interest.
 I chalked it up as a learning point.
 And never tried the style again.
-It could never be useful I figured.
+It could never be productive I figured.

 Fast forward six years and I’m working at ThoughtWorks.
 My good friend Adrian who works in the same city tells me that they have begun using mob programming in their teams.
 I have flashbacks to 2009 and look incredulous: